AS211869/letsencrypt-cname/README.md

 Modify the command in `command.txt` as needed (remove the dry run flag and change the domains), and the run the command with `sudo`.
 If successful, you should now have a LetsEncrypt wildcard certificate in the directory indicated by the script.

+# Requirements

+- Linux (tested on Ubuntu 18.04 and 20.04)
+- curl
+- jq